opensvc/docs.opensvc.com/source/agent.configure.pool.rst

 A typical use-case in a virtual pool allocating volumes mirrored over two other volumes allocated from arrays on two different sites.

-A virtual pool volume is created from a template volume service the administrator can design at wish to meet its specific needs.
+A virtual pool volume is created from a template volume object the administrator can design at wish to meet its specific needs.

 Capabilities
 ++++++++++++